Beloved LA Restaurant King Taco Might Be Designated A Historic-Cultural Monument for the City

 This is a time when Latino culinary staples are getting recognized

 The political climate right now is forcing more people to think about the Latino and immigrant contributions to their neighborhoods.
 Bad Bunny’s Super Bowl Halftime show included a shoutout for Villa’s Taco, an iconic Los Angeles eatery.
-King Taco has been around for so long that it has become part of the DNA makeup of the city it calls home.
+King Taco has been around for so long that it has become part of the city’s DNA.

 There are currently nine restaurants on the list.
 The restaurants currently included on the list are Musso & Frank’s, The Original Pantry Cafe, Otomisan Restaurant, Tom O’Shanters, The Formosa, Cole’s French Dip, Johnie’s, La Fonda Restaurant Building, and The Black Cat.
 The restaurants currently on the list are important historical monuments.

-King Taco joining this list is an easy argument to make.
-The restaurant’s approach to the humble taco changed the perception of one of the most popular foods in Los Angeles.
+King Taco’s inclusion on this list is an easy case to make.
+The restaurant’s approach to the humble taco changed perceptions of one of Los Angeles’s most popular foods.
 The story of the restaurant’s founding is steeped in the determination of immigrants and the entrepreneurial spirit.

-Raul Martinez started Taco King out of a converted ice cream truck in 1974 and slowly grew the business to have a brick-and-mortar in Cypress Park.
+Raul Martinez started King Taco in a converted ice cream truck in 1974 and gradually grew the business to include a brick-and-mortar location in Cypress Park.
 Since then, the city has made King Taco part of the growing and vibrant fabric of Los Angeles.